 The charm of Singapore tourism is found in exploring the different ethnic districts of the island, namely the Colonial District, Little India, Chinatown and the Arab Quarter.
 Then there’s the many gardens, waterfronts and cosmopolitan areas that each offer their own unique cultural experience.
 That’s the thing about touring such an international city – it’s almost like visiting many different countries in one.

-You can craft a Singapore tour to suit your interests.
+You can craft a Singapore tour to suit your interests, there are so many places to visit in Singapore.
 The Lion City, as the name translates in old Malay, is bustling with activity, for travellers of all kinds.
 Get your fill of museums and art, treetop jungle walks and garden strolls, midnight skylines and marina breakfasts.
 Go around the world in just a few days, by staying right here on this spectacular island.

 If you’re one for sightseeing, your Singapore tour can take you to places like the Sultan Mosque, the Buddha Tooth Relic Temple or St. Andrew’s Cathedral.
 More cultural insight can be found at the National Museum of Singapore, Chinatown Heritage Centre or Battlebox, the famed World War II bunker.
 Or perhaps you can take the spontaneous route, down the alleyways of Chinatown or Little India, for that is where culture comes alive.